yadhu-dev/LibraryManagementSystem/README.md

 - **Arduino Board with RFID Reader:**
   - The heart of the system, responsible for reading RFID tags and sending data to the server.
-  - Equipped with WiFi capabilities to enable communication with the server.
+  - The board is made to be completely replaceable to avoid much of hardware dependancy.

-- **Express.js Server:**
+- **Flask Server:**
-  - A lightweight web server that handles HTTP requests from the Arduino board.
+  - A lightweight web server that reads the serial data from the micro controller and maps the data with the required UIDs.
   - Manages the database and provides APIs for updating item status.

 - **RFID Tags:**